magomimmo/modern-cljs/doc/tutorial-08.md

 ## bREPLing with DOM manipulation

-For bREPling with the Shopping Form we first need to require the needed namespaces.
+For bREPLing with the Shopping Form we first need to require the needed namespaces.

 ```clj